cybersecuritytoday/Cyber-Security-Today/README.md

-# CyberSecurity Today — Investigative Journalism Data Archive
+# CyberSecurity Today — Investigative Journalism Data Archive (EXERCISE FOR A UNIVERSITY PROJECT!
+THE REPOSITORY ONLY CONTAINS DUMMY DATA)

 Welcome to the official data transparency and public interest archive for **CyberSecurity Today Magazine**.